iamAntimPal/iamAntimPal/README.md

 <!-- My Discription-->
 <h3 align="center" >I am qualified with foundational knowledge in statistical analysis, data cleaning, and data modeling techniques.
 Proficient in programming languages such as Python and SQL, I am eager to apply my skills to manipulate and analyze data effectively.
-I am about learning and gaining experience in creating interactive dashboards and visualizations using tools like Power BI.
+I am passionate about learning and gaining experience in creating interactive dashboards and visualizations using tools like Power BI.
 My strong analytical and problem-solving abilities make me well-equipped to derive insights from complex datasets and contribute positively to data-driven decision-making processes.</h3>

 <!-- Adding Follower and youtube option -->
 <!--